gvwilson/sdxpy/src/db/index.md

-3. Generate new block IDs for those blocks while also creating a set of IDs of blocks we can delete because all of their records are stale.
+3. Generate new block IDs for those blocks while also creating a set of IDs of blocks we can delete because all of their records are out of date.

 4. Delete and rename blocks.